If you’re looking to improve your shower storage and you only want a small scale shower remodel, you should consider installing a corner shower shelf.

 How do you install shelves into an existing tiled shower?

-The easiest way to install a corner shelf into an existing tiled shower wall is to use a retrofit corner shower shelf because they are attractive, sturdy, do not damage the waterproofing membrane, and install easily by removing a bit of grout.
+The easiest way to install a corner shelf into an existing tiled shower wall is to use a retrofit corner shower shelf.
+They install easily into the corner grout line by simply removing some grout, and do not require drilling through the waterproofing membrane during installation.

 Stainless steel corner shower shelves are among the most popular corner shelves because they have a very thin profile, can match most metallic fixture finishes, AND can be installed into the corner of almost any existing tiled shower wall.